-The FEA simulation is invalid for estimating forces at the 10mm displacements at node 1 and node 9 (see Table II).
-Contrastively, the proposed model can deal with such cases.
+The FEA simulation in Ansys fail in estimating forces at the 10mm displacements at node 1 and node 9 (see Table II).
+By contrast, the proposed model well handles these cases.
 Actually, error ratios at these nodes are not considered when calculating average values, as they are not usually used for contacting objects in gripper with fin-ray structure.
-They differ slightly for most displacement-force cases.
+They differ slightly among most displacement-force cases.
 In particular, these error ratios are very close, within 6\% (Absolute value).
 Note that the proposed model demonstrates excellent consistency in terms of different positions and displacements.
 In particular, from node 3 to node 7, there are small fluctuations in displacement discrepancies at the same displacement.
 Moreover, displacements are gradually increased from 2mm to 10mm for all the nodes at the front beam; however, almost no obvious effect is generated on changing the displacement discrepancies/errors at the same node.
 At node 8, the proposed model illustrates an excellent performance with almost zero errors.